nabab/bbn/README.md

 This library includes:

-* a Database class, working with mySQL and SQLite: supports database analysis and supports plenty of return modes
+* a Database class, working with mySQL and SQLite: supports database analysis and plenty of return methods
 * a History class allowing to store each change done in the database and revert them
 * files, images, and PDF files manipulation classes
 * HTML generation classes